Schloss Höhenried

 The Schloss Höhenried is a very large country house from the first half of the 20th century, which is called a Schloss (castle) due to its size and baroque architecture.
 Schloss Höhenried is located in the Höhenrieder Park in Bernried in Bavaria.
 The Munich architect Michael Aicher designed the castle-like villa in 1937, whose axis is oriented southeast towards the shoreline of the Starnberger See and the Alpine Foreland.
 The castles of Schwindegg and Tüßling as well as the Villa Heidinger in Pöcking are considered models for Schloss Höhenried.
 The building, which was completed shortly before the outbreak of World War II, is considered the last castle built in Bavaria.
-The entire complex is a listed building.
+The entire complex is listed under file number D-1-90-115-21.

+In the final months of World War II, Schloss Höhenried housed the Swiss Legation after its evacuation from war-torn Berlin.

 History

 In 1914, while hunting with her husband August Eduard Scharrer (1880–1932), a Württemberg reserve officer and horse lover, the German-American Wilhelmina Busch (1884–1952), daughter of Adolphus Busch, and therefore heiress to the Anheuser-Busch fortune, discovered the area around the Starnberger See.
 Shortly thereafter, in the same year, she purchased the estates Bernried and Adelsried from Freiherr Maximilian von Wendland for 1.5 million Goldmarks.
 Furthermore, in 1927, Wilhelmina Busch had the opportunity to buy the Höhenrieder Park adjacent to her property.
 The location seemed ideal to her to realise her dream of a castle on the Starnberger See.
 But at first it seemed hopeless to obtain a building permit in this landscape conservation area.